Hobo-Hilly/SecurityPlus/Implementing-Security/Network-Security/Network-VPNs/README.md

 # FYI: Understand, the tunneling by itself doesn't really protect your information, right?
 We don't just bring up a tunneling, we use a tunnel protocol to create that logical connection, but that tunnel is brought up and then we encrypt the information.
 Information that's leaving the branch office, heading to the headquarters or vice versa is then encrypted and it's the routers that actually have to do this.

+# Constraints?

+So one of the limitations to this can be is the fact that how many of those simultaneous connections can your router participate in, right?
+They used to have, and they're still out there, I say used to have but they're still out there, for instance, Cisco has their VPN concentrators.
+If you ever hear that term, that's a term that literally has an aggregation board, a lot of processors.
+And what it can do is it can handle the encryption and decryption, so basically allowing you to scale up a little bit more.